Upper Mount Gravatt: Amenities

 The Brisbane City Council operates a public library at Westfield Mt Gravatt.

+Mount Gravatt Park is at 1873 Logan Road.
+It hosts a number of amenities.
+The Upper Mount Gravatt Progress Hall is operated by the Brisbane City Council and can be hired for community events.
+The Mount Gravatt Bowls Club has both undercover and outdoor bowling greens and a restaurant and bar.

 Upper Mount Gravatt is also home to the Mount Gravatt Vultures, a Queensland Australian Football League Club on Klumpp Road.
 The club were premiers in 2007.

-There is also the Hibiscus Sporting Complex and the Mount Gravatt PCYC on the same road.